.jpg)

 Picture by James H

-The disabled campsite for those registered disabled is located in Spring Ground, on the west side of the site.
-For full information on disabled facilities at the Festival click here
+Accessible camping for those who have registered additional needs is located in Spring Ground, on the west side of the site.
+For full access information and facilities at the Festival click here.